 Children with sensory processing disorder may experience unique challenges during toilet training, as they can be overly sensitive to the sensations involved.

-Recognizing the signs of these sensory issues is vital in creating a supportive and accommodating environment for the child.
+Recognising the signs of these sensory issues is vital in creating a supportive and accommodating environment for the child.

 Collaborating with an occupational therapist can help tailor strategies to improve the child’s comfort and success in toilet training.

-Recognizing Signs of Sensory Processing Issues
+Recognising Signs of Sensory Processing Issues

 Here are some signs to watch for: